Katabasis

 Ancient Greek / Eleusinian

 The myth at the heart of the Eleusinian Mysteries is the katabasis of Persephone: abducted by Hades, she descends involuntarily to the underworld, and her ascent (anodos) marks the renewal of life on earth.
 Demeter's search (the zētēsis) and the eventual reunion are the central dramatic events re-enacted in the Mysteries.
 The initiates are understood not merely to witness this myth but to participate in it: they enact their own symbolic descent and return, and thereby acquire the assurance of "better hopes" in death.
-Cicero wrote: "We have learned from the Mysteries not only how to live with joy but also how to die with better hope."
+Cicero wrote: "We have learned from the Mysteries also how to die with better hope."

 The philosopher Plato, himself almost certainly an initiate, uses the language of katabasis throughout his dialogues.
 The allegory of the Cave in the Republic is a katabasis: the prisoner descends into shadows and must be dragged upward, but then must return to the cave to teach others.
 The descent in Plato is never merely negative; it is the necessary precondition for the ascent and the condition of genuine teaching.